 - In the fall, the view from the lookout tower is among the best in the state!

-- Loon’s base area activities including zip-lining and bungee jumping.
+- Loon’s base area activities include zip-lining and bungee jumping.

 - Take in church on the top of the mountain overlooking all of God’s majestic creations.